 - Can’t find crushed tomatoes?
 Use whole or diced – just put ’em through a quick trip in the blender first.

 - OR, use a full 6-oz can of tomato paste and skipped the canned tomatoes completely.
-You’ll active the same rich, tomato broth with a smoother texture.
+You’ll achieve the same rich, tomato broth with a smoother texture.

 - Change up the vegetables – diced zucchini, green beans, yellow squash, and mushrooms are each great additions or substitutions.